Great things are possible through NCTAP

 |0

-This work, Great things are possible through NCTAP [Image 4 of 4], by SSgt Reanna Hartgrove, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Great things are possible through NCTAP, by SSgt Reanna Hartgrove, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.